Methods in Java

 The general syntax of a method signature in Java is as follows:

-Let's break down each component of the method signature:
+Here's a break down and explanation of each part of the method signature:

 • accessModifier: The access modifier are used to control the visibility and accessibility of methods from other parts of the program.